mauriciodm1998/auth-service/readme.md

 ## Infrastructure

-This application runs in a k8s cluster.
-The manifests about the configuration of this application are in this [repository](link-to-gitops).
+This application runs in as a lambda.
+The terraform about the configuration of this application are in this [repository](https://github.com/mauriciodm1998/tech-challenge-gitops).